Leaders

 Does RBC Training Ground visit all provinces and major cities across the country?

-RBC Training Ground is committed to giving athletes all across Canada the opportunity to participate, knowing there may be undiscovered and talented athletes around the country.
-In 2022, qualifying event cities were chosen to give in-person testing opportunities to as many Canadian athletes as possible.
+RBC Training Ground is committed to giving athletes across Canada the opportunity to participate, knowing there may be undiscovered and talented athletes around the country.
+Qualifying event cities are chosen to give in-person testing opportunities to as many Canadian athletes as possible.
 However, we recognize there are still a number of factors that may limit an athlete’s ability to attend one of the events, which is why we’re proud to be offering a virtual testing option as a safe, accessible, equally-as-credible alternative option once again.

 How are athletes selected to attend the RBC Training Ground National Final?